BarDKl/RetailPulse/README.md

 **RetailPulse** is a backend microservice designed for e-commerce analytics.
 It ingests large-scale transactional data, performs customer segmentation (RFM Analysis), and forecasts future product demand using Machine Learning.

-> **Goal:** Built to demonstrate a production-ready data pipeline using Python, FastAPI, and Docker.
+> **Goal:** Built to demonstrate a production-ready data pipeline using tools listed below.

 ---